-As we covered in our beginner’s guide to musical scales post here, a scale is a group of notes arranged in ascending or descending order of pitch.
-Each note in a scale is called the degree of the scale depending on how many pitches away it is from the first note of the scale.
-In this post, we’re going to look at the different names of these degrees and how they got their names.
+As you hopefully know, a scale is a group of notes arranged in ascending or descending order of pitch.
+Each note in a scale is called the degree of the scale, depending on how many pitches away it is from the first note of the scale.

-But, each scale degree has a special name too which are sometimes referred to as the technical names of the scale.
-These are:
+But, each scale degree has a special name too, which are known as the technical names of the scale.